-- 2. Sign the form and follow instructions provided on the voting information form with respect to the voting deadline and submission of your voting instruction form. - 3.
+- 2. Sign the form and follow instructions provided on the voting information form with respect to the voting deadline and submission of your voting instruction form.
+You would also have to tell the appointed proxy holder that they should attend the meeting virtually.
+Such proxy holder would also have to follow the additional steps: of contacting tsxtrustproxyvoting@tmx.com and providing them with the "Request for a Control Number" form located at https://tsxtrust.com/resource/er/75 - 3.
 If you change your mind and want to vote at the meeting, follow the instructions on your voting information form to see if this is possible and what steps you need to take.